W-symmetry, topological vertex and affine Yangian: representations

-In this section we will compute the highest weight charges (in particular $L_0$ eigenvalue) of the highest weight state of $\mathcal{W}_{1+\infty}$ representation labelled by two Young diagrams.
+In this section we will turn to computation the highest weight charges (and in particular of $L_0$ eigenvalue) of the highest weight state of $\mathcal{W}_{1+\infty}$ representation labelled by two Young diagrams.
 These are the completely degenerate representations that come naturally from the representation theory of $\mathcal{W}_N$.
 As was described in the previous section, this highest weight state should combinatorially correspond to minimal configuration of boxes which asymptotically approach two Young diagrams, $\Lambda_{23}$ in $x_1 \to \infty$ direction and $\Lambda_{13}$ in $x_2 \to \infty$ direction.
-An example of such configuration with asymptotics
+An example of such a configuration with asymptotics

 is given in figure \ref{figminconf}.